brnbrns/SimplexAlgorithms/README.md

 # Simplex Algorithms
-This repository contains several C++ programs utilizing the Simplex algorithm to solve different types of liner optimization problems.
+This repository contains several C++ programs utilizing the Simplex algorithm to solve different types of linear optimization problems.

 ## Simplex
 The simplex algorithm solves linear optimization problems of the forms: